Janet Conrad: Career

 She gained tenure at Columbia in 1999.

 In 2002, she was nominated by the American Physical Society's Division of Particles and Fields for fellowship with the APS, citing "her leadership in experimental neutrino physics, particularly for initiating and leading the NuTeV decay channel experiment and the Mini-BooNe neutrino oscillations experiment".

 From 2005 until 2008, Conrad was a Columbia Distinguished Faculty Fellow, and was promoted to the endowed position of Walter O. Lecroy Professor in 2006.

-In 2008, Conrad left Columbia to join the MIT Physics Department as a Professor.
+In 2008, Conrad left Columbia to join MIT's physics department as a professor.

 Conrad is a member of several physics collaborations, including MicroBooNE, DAEδALUS, Short-Baseline Near Detector (SBND), and IceCube.